 With plans starting at £5 per month, once the free trial ends, it’s not the cheapest platform we tested, which puts it against platforms like Woocommerce (as discussed in-depth in our Woocommerce vs. Shopify comparison).
 It also enforces transaction fees if you don’t use Shopify Payments, but it remains great value for money overall thanks to its range of tools and generous free trial period.

-Get you first three months for £1 each!
+Get you first month for £1!

 3. Square Online – Best value for money